j2969719/doublecmd-plugins/README.md

-Additions for Double Commander (third- party hard)
+Additions for Double Commander (third-party)
 ------------------------------

 Not all but most of additions for Linux only.